ethercrab-rs/ethercrab/README.md

         .expect("Provide network interface as first argument.");

     log::info!("Starting EK1100 demo...");
-    log::info!("Ensure an EK1100 is the first slave, with any number of modules connected after");
+    log::info!("Ensure an EK1100 is the first SubDevice, with any number of modules connected after");
     log::info!("Run with RUST_LOG=ethercrab=debug or =trace for debug information");

     let (tx, rx, pdu_loop) = PDU_STORAGE.try_split().expect("can only split once");